jeferal/point_net_suite/README.md

 </p>

 **Conclusions**
+The implementation and principle of PointNet++ and proposes a density-dependent farthest point sampling algorithm by analyzing the limitations of the traditional farthest point sampling algorithm, solves them to a certain extent.
+However, the model seems to performe worsew will class 6.
+Perhaps the model needs more points.

 **Experiment DFPS Increasing Number of Points**
 | Learning Rate | Optimizer | Batch Size | Num Points | Grouping Method | Dropout | Scheduler | Label Smoothing | Extra Feature Dropout |